0BAB1/HOLY_CORE_COURSE/tutorial.md

 You can see the new ```reader``` module which also gets info on what instruction is being fetched from *f3*.
 We need this information to know whether or not we should sign extend the data but also how to behave in all aspects of the data processing (data processing will be necessary to make the data ready to be written in a register).

+The reader modul also passes a ```valid``` flag to confirm the validity of the write.
+But more on that later.

 Here are how each of these instructions look like :

 |        | IMM [11:0]   | rs1          | f3     | rd           | op      |